Skip to Main Content

 This textbook addresses the many steps of creating and then producing physical, printed, or other imaged products that people interact with on a daily basis.
 It covers the concept that, while most modern graphic design is created on computers using design software, the ideas and concepts don’t stay on the computer.
 The ideas need to be completed in the computer software, then progress to an imaging (traditionally referred to as printing) process.

-book cover Digital Foundations by Xtine Burrough, Michael Mandiberg (2019): BCCampus.
+book cover Digital Foundations by xtine burrough, Michael Mandiberg (2024): Open Oregon Educational Resources

 book cover Line D - Organizational Skills Competency D-3: Read Drawings and Specifications by Camosun College (2020):